arjun921/Google-Maps-Animated-Marker/README.md

 - Draw path as dotted lines
 - Conditionally animate the path.
-- Draw a moving on top of path to emulate moving object.
+- Draw a moving object on the path